shivanshsinghal107/rest-api-flask-and-python/README.md

 ***This method always return a dictionary not a list.***

-*If we're using <b>flask restful<b> then we just have to return dictionary without needing the jsonify method i.e. flask restful automatically converts dictionary into JSON, isn't that cool.*
+*If we're using <b>flask restful</b> then we just have to return dictionary without needing the jsonify method i.e. flask restful automatically converts dictionary into JSON, isn't that cool.*

 http://127.0.0.1:5000/store<br>
 Lets break this down:<br>